Mystique (character)

 Mystique is a character appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist David Cockrum, the character first appeared in Ms. Marvel #16 (April 1978).
-A member of a subspecies of humanity known as mutants who are born with superhuman abilities, Mystique is a shapeshifter who can perfectly mimic the appearance and voice of any person.
+A mutant born with superhuman abilities, Mystique is a shapeshifter who can mimic the appearance and voice of any person.
 Her natural appearance includes blue skin, red hair, and yellow eyes.

-Typically portrayed as a foe of the X-Men, Mystique has been both a supervillain and an antiheroine who is often depicted as a high ranking member of the Brotherhood of Mutants, having both served and lead the organization in their fight against humanity by assassinating several important people involved in mutant affairs.
-Stated to be over 100 years old, she commonly lives under the assumed name Raven Darkhölme, having previously used Sherlock Holmes.
-Mystique is the wife of Destiny / Irene Adler, the mother of the villain Graydon Creed, the adoptive mother of the X-Men heroine Rogue, and the biological father of the X-Men hero Nightcrawler; conceived with her wife Destiny while in one of her male forms.
-Mystique has been described as one of Marvel's most notable and powerful female antiheroes.
+Typically portrayed as a foe of the X-Men, Mystique has been both a supervillain and an antiheroine who is often depicted as a high ranking member of the Brotherhood of Mutants, having both served and led the organization in its fight against humanity by assassinating several important people involved in mutant affairs.
+Stated to be over 100 years old, she commonly lives under the assumed name Raven Darkhölme.
+Mystique is the wife of Destiny, the biological mother of the villain Graydon Creed, the adoptive mother of the X-Men heroine Rogue, and the biological father of the X-Men hero Nightcrawler; conceived with her wife Destiny while in one of her male forms.

-In live-action, Mystique appears in seven of 20th Century Fox's X-Men films.
-The character was played by Rebecca Romijn in X-Men (2000), X2: X-Men United (2003), and X-Men: The Last Stand (2006), while Jennifer Lawrence played a younger version in X-Men: First Class (2011), X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016), and X-Men: Dark Phoenix (2019).
-Romijn also cameoed as Mystique in First Class and will reprise the role in the Marvel Cinematic Universe (MCU) film Avengers: Doomsday (2026).
+In live-action, Mystique has been portrayed by Rebecca Romijn and Jennifer Lawrence in 20th Century Fox's X-Men film series (2000–2019).
+Romijn will reprise the role in the Marvel Cinematic Universe film Avengers: Doomsday (2026).

 Publication history

+1970s and 1980s

 Mystique was created by David Cockrum.
 Chris Claremont saw Cockrum's design, dubbed the character "Mystique", and, with Cockrum's permission, set her in Ms. Marvel #16 (May 1978).
-The character's true appearance was revealed in Ms. Marvel #18 (June 1978) and first cover appearance in The Avengers Annual #10 (1981).
+The character's true appearance was revealed in Ms. Marvel #18 (June 1978).
+Claremont named the character in reference to Betty Friedan's book The Feminine Mystique (1963).

+Mystique became the villain who appears in the Uncanny X-Men title most frequently during the period of Claremont's authorship.
+She first becomes an antagonist of the X-Men in the "Days of Future Past" storyline in Uncanny X-Men #141-142 (January-February 1981).
+In the story, she forms a new Brotherhood of Mutants and tries to assassinate Senator Robert Kelly.
+The character made her first cover appearance in The Avengers Annual #10 (October 1981), which established that she is the adoptive mother of Rogue, who she also recruited to the Brotherhood of Mutants.
+In the story, Mystique instigates Rogue to steal the powers of Carol Danvers.
+Mystique reappears in The Uncanny X-Men #177–178 (Jan.–Feb.
+1984), in which she eventually comes to accept Rogue's defection from the Brotherhood to the X-Men.
+In Uncanny X-Men #199 (November 1985), Mystique revamps the Brotherhood into Freedom Force, a now-government affiliated group that attempts to counteract mutant terrorism.